padrinobook/padrinobook/chapters/login_and_registration.md

 \begin{aside}
 \heading{Regular Expressions}

 [Regular expressions](http://en.wikipedia.org/wiki/Regular_expression) are your first tool when you need to match certain parts (or whole) strings against a predefined pattern.
 The drawback of using them is that you have to learn a formal language to define your patterns.
 I can highly recommend you the [Rubular tool](http://rubular.com/) for training and trying out the expression you want to use.
-It make it very easy to build and test your patterns against test data.

 \end{aside}

 ### Users Controller

 Since we already have a model for potential users of our platform, it's time to create a controller for them.
 We are creating in a first step our users controller four our sign up form with only one action:

 ```bash